Available in Classic and VPC

 - You can edit the name and description of the role.

-Delete role
+Delete roles

-To delete a role, follow these steps:
+To delete a role:

 - Click [Delete].

-- Single Sign-On Role must be deleted in Ncloud Single Sign-On.
+- Single Sign-On role must be deleted in Ncloud Single Sign-On.

-Disable role
+Disable roles

-- In the NAVER Cloud Platform console, click Services > Management & Governance > Sub Account > Roles in order.
+> Services > Management & Governance > Sub Account > Roles. - Click the role name.

-- When a Server Role is disabled, the access key is also invalidated.
+- When a server role is disabled, the access key is also invalidated.

-- When an Account Role is disabled, the sub account that has switched to the role is automatically logged out, and the Secure Token Service (STS) also expires.
+- When an account role is disabled, the sub account that has switched to the role is automatically logged out, and the Secure Token Service (STS) also expires.

-- Single Sign-On Role must be disabled in Ncloud Single Sign-On.
+- Single Sign-On role must be disabled in Ncloud Single Sign-On.

 - When disabling the Service Role, the application service applying the role may be suspended.